 Inter-laboratory Collaborative Study for Statewide-Use Methods

-If an alternative or modified method is proposed for statewide use according to Rule 62-160.330, F.A.C., the Department requires validation with a collaborative study conducted by multiple independent laboratories in order to investigate the efficacy and robustness of the proposed method for specified site or environmental conditions, sample types, sample matrices, waste streams, analytes, or other specifications applicable to the scope of approval requested (see, for example, the AOAC standard in section 5.1.1 below, where at least five and up to eight laboratories must be enlisted for the study).
+If an alternative or modified method is proposed for statewide use according to Rule 62-160.330, F.A.C., the Department requires validation with a collaborative study conducted by multiple independent laboratories in order to investigate the efficacy and robustness of the proposed method for specified site or environmental conditions, sample types, sample matrices, waste streams, analytes, or other specifications applicable to the scope of approval requested (see, for example, the Association of Official Analytical Collaboration (AOAC) International standard in section 5.1.1 below, where at least five and up to eight laboratories must be enlisted for the study).
 Prior to conducting the inter-laboratory collaborative study, contact the Department to ensure that the specific details of the study design will be acceptable for all relevant data quality objectives.

 Collaborative studies using consensus-based standards